The latest on Soufi’s Restaurant is that Alaa Al Soufi has been arrested. Find out more.

 Today, the Hamilton Police Service is reporting that they have arrested Alaa.
 He is charged with one count of causing a disturbance, two counts of intimidation and two counts of wearing a disguise.
 Two other men are also facing charges.
 They are Kevin Metcalf and Maximiliano Hererra.

 Alaa was one of about 100 demonstrators protesting a People’s Party of Canada speaking event during the election campaign.
 The event took place at Mohawk College in Hamilton last September 29th.
 Police arrested four people on the night of the rally and released them unconditionally a few hours later.

 The police service continued investigating the demonstration in the weeks that followed.
 They report that they reviewed “numerous hours of video from a number of sources including media and social media footage.”
 Officers saw criminal offenses taking place and identified suspects in the footage.

 The charges against Alaa stem from an incident at the rally.
 A group of three masked demonstrators allegedly prevented 81-year-old Dorothy Marsden and her husband from accessing the McIntyre Performing Arts Centre on the Mohawk College Campus.
 She was using a walker.
 One of the protestors reportedly called her “Nazi scum.”

 Alaa is in the photo as the incident takes place

 In a photograph taken that night, Alaa is there as the incident takes place.
 He is wearing a mask and is one of three young men in the photo standing in front of Ms. Marsden and her husband.
 Alaa is to their left with his hands in his pockets.
 He seems to be conversing with Mr. Marsden.

-In an earlier statement, the Al-Soufi family said, “He did not in any way verbally or physically assault the elderly woman and has nonetheless offered to apologize personally for not doing more.”
+In an earlier statement, the family who owns Soufi’s Restaurant said, “He did not in any way verbally or physically assault the elderly woman and has nonetheless offered to apologize personally for not doing more.”

 The Al Soufi family has filed a hate crime complaint